Arthur J Elsley 'Spring Time'

 Whilst Dickins Auctioneers Ltd do make very effort to ensure the accuracy of their catalogue and the description of any lot:

 Each buyer by making a bid for a lot acknowledges that he/she has satisfied him/herself fully before bidding by inspection or otherwise as to all sale terms and conditions and physical condition and description of the lot including but not restricted to whether the lot is damaged or has been repaired or restored.

 Legal title will not pass to the buyer until the lot(s) have been paid for in full and the Auctioneers shall be entitled to a lien on any lot sold until the purchase price is paid in full, but each lot is at the sole risk of the buyer from the fall of the hammer

-In completing the bidder registration on www.the-saleroom.com and Invaluable / Artfact Live and providing your credit card details and unless alternative arrangements are agreed with Dickins Auctioneers Ltd. you
+In completing the bidder registration on The-saleroom.com and Invaluable / AuctionZIPand providing your credit card details and unless alternative arrangements are agreed with Dickins Auctioneers Ltd. you

 (i) authorise Dickins Auctioneers Ltd, if they so wish, to charge the credit card given in part or full payment, including all fees, for items successfully purchased in the sale via the-saleroom.com, and

 (ii) confirm that you are authorised to provide these credit card details to Dickins Auctioneers Ltd. through www.the-saleroom.com and agree that Dickins Auctioneers Ltd. are entitled to ship the goods to the card holder name and cardholder address provided in fulfilment of the sale

 Third Party Liability